-Variable NameSpaeth NamesecondAgreementHARA2 - BRYA2 Normalizations varJustices (114) -- --
+Variable Name secondAgreement Spaeth Name HARA2 - BRYA2 Normalizations varJustices (114) · ·

 See variable First Agreement (firstAgreement).

 Note: This variable relies on the Justices ID for its values.
 For a more detailed description of these identifiers, please visit the detail page for the Justices variable.
 Note that the justice normalizations changed with the SCDB_2012_01 release of the database.